-- Screen for language/literacy disorders by gathering teachers' and parents' ratings of students.
-When teachers or parents rate more than two areas on items 1-8 less than 5, SLS results indicate the student is at risk and needs further assessment with TILLS. - Gather input about a struggling student's strengths and needs from multiple sources a key requirement of IDEA - Enhance home-school communication by gaining new insight into student performance, whether or not there are concerns
+- Screen for language/ literacy disorders, including dyslexia, with high levels of accuracy by gathering teachers' and parents' ratings of students.
+When teachers' and parents' rate more than two areas on items 1-8 less than 5, SLS results indicate the student is at risk and needs further comprehensive assessment with TILLS. - Gather input about a struggling student's strengths and needs from multiple sources a key requirement of IDEA. - Enhance home-school communication by gaining new insight into student performance, whether or not there are concerns.